Convergence analysis for the Barrett--Garcke--Nurnberg method of transport type for evolving curves: Numerical experiments

 We test the convergence of the proposed transport BGN method in \eqref{eq:BGN_tr1}--\eqref{eq:BGN_tr2} on the time interval $[0, T]$, with $T=1$, under the time stepsize condition $\tau = O(h^k)$.
 For the mesh sizes $h=2^{-4}, 2^{-5}, 2^{-6}, 2^{-7}$, we measure the $L_t^\infty L_x^2$ norm of the error $\ehm$ with the time steps $N_t = 2^4, 2^5, 2^6, 2^7$ for $k=1$; $N_t = 2^4, 2^6, 2^8, 2^{10}$ for $k=2$; and $N_t = 2^3, 2^6, 2^9, 2^{12}$ for $k=3$ respectively.
 The corresponding errors are plotted in Figure \ref{fig:a}.
 We observe evident $O(h^k)$ convergence for all $k=1,2,3$, which are consistent with our main results (Theorem \ref{thm:main}).
 In order to test the sharpness of the time stepsize condition, we record the $L_t^\infty L_x^2$ norm of the error in Figure \ref{fig:b} under large time steps and fixed small mesh size $h=2^{-10}$.
 According to the results, the necessity of the stepsize condition $\tau\leq c h^k$ is not observed.

-The tangential smoothing effect of the proposed method is shown in Figure \ref{fig:mesh-ratio} where the mesh ratio $h_{\rm max} / h_{\rm min}$ decreases for the transport BGN method and increases for the evolution of \eqref{eq:exp_v} with no tangential redistribution.
+The tangential smoothing effect of the proposed method is shown in Figure \ref{fig:ratio1-ell2sp} where the mesh ratio $h_{\rm max} / h_{\rm min}$ decreases for the transport BGN method and increases for the evolution of \eqref{eq:exp_v} with no tangential redistribution.
+The exact and discrete evolution of the curve \eqref{eq:dumbbell} under the velocity field defined in \eqref{eq:exp_v} is illustrated in Figure \ref{fig:ell-sp2} and Figure \ref{fig:ell-sp3}, respectively.